dykstrom/jcc/docs/GarbageCollector.md

 The diagram below describes the memory layout of a program with three string variables.
 Yellow boxes represent memory allocated per variable.
-Blue boxes represent stack memory used for GC book keeping, while green boxes represent other, unrelated memory.
+Blue boxes represent stack memory used for GC bookkeeping, while green boxes represent other, unrelated memory.
 The white boxes in the middle represents the nodes in the allocation list that is used to keep track of marked and unmarked memory.